Older man in his 60s smoking a cigarette while an older woman in the background looks sad, reflecting the impact of smoking on relationships.

 • If you want enough money to buy that car, you make plans for it—you save for a down payment and check out various insurances.
 In a few months, you will have the money for the down payment, the best insurance that fits your needs, and the ability to buy that car—that’s the future (beyond the nose).

 As I write, I think about the old days when I used to smoke.
 I started smoking when I was 12 and quit around age 20.
-I quit for a decade or so.
-But then, one day, I picked it up again and became a weekend smoker.

 So, I know the impact of cravings on the brain, but I didn’t understand the ‘why’ or the ‘how.’
 I had to make up my mind.
 I developed a mindset and never had to worry about the price of a pack of cigarettes again or having to stand outdoors in zero-degree weather to sneak a ciggy!